basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 Then another.
 This was not one neat two-agent pass.
 It was many independent rounds of review: build a scaffold, ask a model to attack it, compare that against the live TrueNAS state, refine the scaffold, and repeat.
-ChatGPT 5.5 did most of the initial construction.
+GPT 5.5 did most of the initial construction.
 Claude Opus 4.8 on max effort did one of the later independent cross-checks against the live system.
 By the end, I trusted the result because multiple independent reviews had converged on the same assumptions, and I understood the remaining differences.